department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/unemployability.md

 **Both of these must be true:**
   - You have at least 1 service-connected disability rated at 60% or more disabling, or 2 or more service-connected disabilities—with at least 1 rated at 40% or more disabling and a combined rating of 70% or more—**and**
   - You can’t hold down a steady job that supports you financially (known as substantially gainful employment) because of your service-connected disability.
-Odd jobs (marginal employment), don’t count.
+Odd jobs (marginal employment) don’t count.

 **Note:** In certain cases—for example, if you need to be in the hospital often—you may qualify at a lower disability rating.